-In memory of Old Lyonians who have died:
+In memory of Old Lyonians and former masters who have died:

 Mrs Bobby Watson - Widow of Ian Watson former OL VP, mother of David Watson (OL 1964-71).
 Mrs Watson was daughter of OL Gordon Carden-Noad.